Tax incentives for regenerative enterprises

 Rebalance tax systems to support enterprises designed to serve people and planet

-Many governments have provided tax incentives for regenerative businesses based on ownership structures (e.g. cooperatives) or purpose (e.g. social enterprises).
-Such tax reliefs or exemptions have been applied to sales, profits, and investment, and have also been used to incentivise ownership conversion.
-They can decrease financial pressure for social enterprises as well as stimulate conversion or investment into these businesses.
+Many governments have provided tax incentives for regenerative enterprises based on their purpose, ownership or profit use.
+Such tax reliefs or exemptions have been applied to sales, profits, investment, donations, and ownership conversion.
+They can decrease financial pressure on regenerative enterprises as well as stimulate conversion or investment into these businesses.

 Overview

 - Tax reduction or exemption for sales or profits: Belgium, Cabo Verde, Latvia, Portugal, South Korea and Thailand all provide tax reduction or exemptions for social enterprises.
+Luxembourg exempt corporate income and business tax for social impact companies who only offer impact shares with no dividend rights.
 India offers various tax reductions for cooperatives or full exemption for certain sectors, such as cooperative banks and agricultural cooperatives.
-Agricultural cooperatives in Peru receive a full tax exemption on their first $41,600 of income, followed by reduced tax rates on subsequent earnings.
+Agricultural cooperatives in Peru receive full tax exemption on their first $41,600 of income, followed by reduced tax rates on subsequent earnings.

 - Tax reduction or exemption for conversion: Slovenia, the UK and USA offer tax reduction for conversion to employee-owned companies in the form of capital gains tax reductions on sold shares.

-- Tax reduction or exemption for investment: Bulgaria, France and Quebec (Canada) offer tax benefits for investment into social enterprises or cooperatives.
-In many EU countries, tax exemptions also apply to donations to public benefit organisations.
+- Tax reduction or exemption for investment or donation: Bulgaria, Croatia, France, Hungary, Italy, Portugal, Quebec in Canada, and Sweden offer tax reductions for investment or donation into social enterprises or cooperatives.
+In many countries, tax exemptions also apply to donations to public benefit organisations with social and/or ecological purposes.

 Implementation